coder3462/FRCSim-Tutorial/README.md

 |jre            |THIRDPARTYLICENSEREADME-JAVAFX.txt|
 |lib            |THIRDPARTYLICENSEREADME.txt       |

-Installing Eclipse
+## Installing Eclipse
-- Install eclipse only from the official source: https://www.eclipse.org/downloads/download.php?file=/oomph/epp/oxygen/R2/eclipse-inst-linux64.tar.gz
+- Install eclipse:
+https://www.eclipse.org/downloads/download.php?file=/oomph/epp/oxygen/R2/eclipse-inst-linux64.tar.gz

 (Click the orange button on the above website)

 - Open the folder in nautilus (files)
-- Right click the folder with the .tar.gz extension and click extract here
+- Right click the folder with the .tar.gz extension and click 'extract here'
-- Open the eclipse-installer directory and double-click the eclipse-inst installer to being the installation process.
+- Open the eclipse-installer directory; double-click the eclipse-inst installer to being the installation process.
 - When prompted, select Eclipse IDE for Java Developers as the flavor of Eclipse that we want.
   - Note that Eclipse will be installed to $HOME/eclipse/java-oxygen by default.
-The install location should not matter.
-You can change it, but I recommend leaving it alone unless you know what you are doing.
-- Follow the prompts to install Eclipse, and then Launch Eclipse after the installation is finished.
+- Follow the prompts to install Eclipse, and launch Eclipse after installation is complete
-- When prompted to choose a workspace, use the default value and click Ok unless you know what you are doing.
+- When prompted to choose a workspace, use the default value and click OK.
 The workspace is the directory where Eclipse will save your programming projects, and defaults to $HOME/workspace.
-Once again, You can change it, but I recommend leaving it alone unless you know what you are doing.

-Check on a couple of configuration options in Eclipse.
+- Check on a couple of configuration options in Eclipse.

-- On the menu bar, go to: `Window -> Preferences -> Java -> Installed JREs` Make sure the Oracle JDK8 is listed.
+On the menu bar, go to: `Window -> Preferences -> Java -> Installed JREs`
+  - Make sure the Oracle JDK8 is listed.

 Go to: Window -> Preferences -> General -> Workspace
-Check Save automatically before build.
+  - Check Save automatically before build.

 Note that, if you used all the default settings, Eclipse should now be installed at $HOME/eclipse/java-oxygen/eclipse.

-Install Eclipse FRC Plugins
+## Install Eclipse FRC Plugins
 First we shall install CTRE Toolsuite
 Since you are not on windows, you MUST use the following link: http://www.ctr-electronics.com//downloads/lib/CTRE_FRCLibs_NON-WINDOWS_v4.4.1.14.zip
 Once installed, extract to wherever you want (personally i recommend $HOME)